Juniper-SE/Apstra_IBA_Probes/README.md

 To do (WIP Mehdi):

+- Interface flap
+    - Grab it from Boris Env.

-- Interface queue.
+- Interface Queue.
     - Find a device with running traffic to execute the command on, get the output and document it.
     - Design the probe.

 - OPSF Neighbor Check
   - Enhance the configlet, leverage Device-Context and add a Property-set

-- Interface flap
-    - Grab it from Boris Env.

 - Examples to add:
   - BFD telemetry (less important, since already documented)
-  - ROCev2
+  - RoCEv2

 - Structure of the repo:
   - Clean the content of some json files to focus only on the required elements.

+- Add a nice picture in the front Readme (identity of the repo)

 ---